 Normally, we would avoid Mid Valley Megamall in Kuala Lumpur at all costs but have been told that they had increased parking spaces, we braved ourselves for the hunt and crowd.

 The Oasis Food Court, located across from the AEON department store is decent-sized and the Sizzling & Claypot stall is partially hidden behind the drinks counter.

-The claypot chicken rice mushroom and salted fish (RM6.90) definitely did not disappoint — the sauce is quite nice and rich but not too salty and is tinged with a gingery aroma.
+The claypot chicken rice mushroom and salted fish (RM6.90) definitely did not disappoint — the sauce is quite nice and rich and is not too salty either.
+It is tinged with a gingery aroma.

 The salted fish is soft and adds another depth of flavor to the rice and chicken combination.
-Other dishes to give a try include the claypot BBQ chicken and claypot tomyam meehoon.
+Other dishes to give a try at the place include the claypot BBQ chicken and claypot tomyam meehoon.